How to Apply

 Complete a Free Application for Federal Student Aid (FAFSA) on the web at www.fafsa.gov.
 This website is designed to help students and parents complete the application process accurately, and provides an estimate for the family contribution.

 Provide an up-to-date e-mail address on the FAFSA.
 This allows the federal processor to communicate when the Student Aid Report, or SAR, is available for online viewing.
-If you find the FAFSA contains incorrect information, use a PIN or the federal student aid User ID to make the necessary corrections online to reduce processing time.
+If you find the FAFSA contains incorrect information, use the federal student aid User ID and password to make the necessary corrections online to reduce processing time.
 If the student has been selected for verification, the financial aid administrator can make the corrections once all requested documentation has been received.

 Applications will not be reviewed until all required information/documents are received.
 The student must be accepted for admission to the University of Wisconsin-Whitewater before the application will be considered.
 It is the student's responsibility to submit all data on a timely basis.
-The status of the application can be determined by viewing the Wisconsin Student Administration System, or WINS, emailing firstname.lastname@example.org or calling the Financial Aid Office at 262-472-1130.
-If a student is chosen for verification by the federal processor it may be necessary to submit the student’s or the parent’s federal tax return transcripts.
+The status of the application can be determined by viewing the Whitewater Information Network System, or WINS, emailing email@example.com or calling the Financial Aid Office at 262-472-1130.
+If a student is chosen for verification by the federal processor it may be necessary to submit the student’s and/or the parent’s federal tax return transcripts.
 Thirty percent of all applications are selected for verification.

 Students must reapply annually for all types of financial aid.

 - Financial aid is generally awarded for the academic year.
 Applicants are considered for all types of available aid they are eligible for according to state and federal regulations.
 The student must be enrolled at least half-time for most financial aid programs.
 Half-time is defined as 6 credits for undergraduates and 4.5 credits for graduates.